Optimal Transport Model Distributional Robustness: Experiments

 \subsection{Experiment Setting on a Single Model}

-In the experiments presented in Tables 1 and 2 in the main paper, we train all models for 200 epochs using SGD with a learning rate of 0.1.
+In the experiments presented in Tables \ref{tab:exp-1model} and \ref{tab:compare-bsam} in the main paper, we train all models for 200 epochs using SGD with a learning rate of 0.1.
 We utilize a cosine schedule for adjusting the learning rate during training.
 To enhance the robustness of the models, we augmented the training set with basic data augmentations, including horizontal flipping, padding by four pixels, random cropping, and normalization.
-It's worth noting that the experiments in Table 1 utilize an input resolution of 32x32, while in Table 2, we followed the setting proposed in \cite{bsam_iclr23} for comparing with bSAM on Resnet18, which takes an input resolution of 224x224.
+It's worth noting that the experiments in Table \ref{tab:exp-1model} utilize an input resolution of 32x32, while those in Table \ref{tab:compare-bsam} followed the setting in \cite{bsam_iclr23} for the comparison with bSAM on Resnet18, which takes an input resolution of 224x224.

-During our experiments, we observed a common issue with Stochastic Gradient Langevin Dynamics (SGLD) \cite{welling2011bayesian} when using the noise term $\epsilon_{mk}^1, \epsilon_{mk}^2 \sim\mathcal{N}(0,\rho\mathbb{I})$ following the formulation in Formula 9.
+During our experiments, we encounter a common issue with Stochastic Gradient Langevin Dynamics (SGLD) \cite{welling2011bayesian} when using the noise term $\epsilon_{mk}^1, \epsilon_{mk}^2 \sim\mathcal{N}(0,\rho\mathbb{I})$ following the formulation in Formula 9.
 This noise can lead to a reduction in accuracy.
-In fact, in the original paper \cite{welling2011bayesian}, the noise is decreased across the training step from $1e-2$ to $1e-4$ or $1e-2$ to $1e-8$.
-In \cite{Maddox2019-swag}, the authors also try to address this issue by reducing the noise to a very small value from $1e-4$ to $5e-5$ for WideResNet to ensure convergence of SGLD.
-To simplify our approach while still mitigating the negative impact of the noise, we chose to set $\epsilon_{mk}^1, \epsilon_{mk}^2 \sim\mathcal{N}(0, 0.0001)$ fixed in most of our experiments.
+In fact, in the original paper \cite{welling2011bayesian}, the noise is decreased gradually across the training step from $1e-2$ to $1e-4$ or from $1e-2$ to $1e-8$.
+In \cite{Maddox2019-swag}, the authors also addressed this issue by reducing the noise to a very small value, from $1e-4$ to $5e-5$ for WideResNet, to ensure the convergence of SGLD.
+To simplify our approach while still mitigating the negative impact of the noise, we chose to fix $\epsilon_{mk}^1, \epsilon_{mk}^2 \sim\mathcal{N}(0, 0.0001)$ in most of our experiments.
 This choice helped to strike a balance between the diversity of models and maintaining effective convergence.